hplush/slowreader/web/README.md

 _See the [full architecture guide](../README.md) first._

-We are using **Svelte** as UI framework and **Vite** as builder.
+We use **Svelte** as the UI framework and **Vite** as the builder.

 - [`main/`](./main): app entry point and global things like design tokens.
   - [`colors.css`](./main/colors.css): color tokens.
   - [`common.css`](./main/common.css): other design tokens.
-  - [`reset.css`](./main/reset.css): CSS reset to minimize difference between browser’s styles.
+  - [`reset.css`](./main/reset.css): CSS reset to minimize the difference between browser.
   - [`index.css`](./main/index.css): global styles.
   - [`index.ts`](./main/index.ts): JS entry point.
   - [`environment.ts`](./main/environment.ts): how client core should work with browser environment.
-  - [`browser.ts`](./main/browser.ts): connect core stores to global browsers settings like `document.title` or dark/light theme class on `<html>`.
+  - [`browser.ts`](./main/browser.ts): connect core stores to global browser settings like `document.title` or dark/light theme class on `<html>`.
 - [`pages/`](./pages/): Svelte components for pages.
 - [`ui/`](./ui/): shared components between different pages.
 Some people call it “UI kit”.
 - [`public/`](./public/): static files like favicon and manifests.
 - [`stores/`](./stores/): web client’s own smart stores.
 For instance, router on top of URL using [Nano Stores Router](https://github.com/nanostores/router).
 - [`postcss/`](./postcss/): [PostCSS](https://postcss.org/) plugins to check CSS and optimize it.
-Check plugin’s descriptions for more information.
+Check the plugin’s descriptions for more information.
 - [`stories/`](./stories/): visual tests for pages and UI components by [Storybook](https://storybook.js.org/).
 The main way to test web client.
 - [`scripts/`](./scripts/): scripts to check for popular errors and optimize files after Vite build.
-Check script’s descriptions for further details.
+Check the script’s descriptions for further details.
-- [`test/`](./test/): unit tests for some isolated parts of web client.
+- [`test/`](./test/): unit tests for some isolated parts of the web client.
-- `web/dist/`: `pnpm build` will build result here for deploy.
+- `web/dist/`: `pnpm build` will build the result here for deployment.
 - [`.storybook/`](./.storybook/): Storybook’s config.
 - [`index.html`](./index.html): builder entry point.
-It also contains styles for app loading state.
+It also contains styles for the app loading state.
 - [`.browserslistrc](./.browserslistrc): browsers, which we support.
 See [actual browsers list](https://browsersl.ist/#q=defaults+and+supports+es6-module).
-- [`.size-limit.json`]: budget for size of JS bundles and whole webpage.
-Don’t afraid to tune the limit.
-We put it so tight so make you feel a small pain every time to add significant amount of code.
+- [`.size-limit.json`]: budget for JS bundles and whole webpage size.
+Don’t be afraid to tune the limit.
+We put it so tight that it makes you feel a small pain every time you add a significant amount of code.

 ## Tools